-By eliminating certain foods that are hard to digest or disrupt the gut lining, or you can give your gut the rest it needs to repair itself.
+By eliminating certain foods that are hard to digest or disrupt the gut lining, you can give your gut the rest it needs to repair itself.

 Your Self Discovery Program

 There is a great confusion about the correct diet.
-Once your gut, is repaired you will be better able to determine which foods are best for you.
+Once your gut is repaired, you will be better able to determine which foods are best for you.

 ROBERT KEITH WALLACE is a pioneering researcher on the physiology of consciousness.
 His work has inspired hundreds of studies on the benefits of meditation and other mind-body techniques, and his findings have been published in Science, American Journal of Physiology, and Scientific American.
 After receiving his BS in physics and his PhD in physiology from UCLA, he conducted postgraduate research at Harvard University.

 Dr. Wallace serves as Professor and Chairman of the Department of Physiology and Health, Director of Research, and Trustee of Maharishi University of Management (MUM) in Fairfield, Iowa.
 He helped create the first fully accredited Masters of Science degree in Maharishi AyurVeda and Integrative Medicine in the US.

 Dr. Wallace is the author of several books, including Gut Crisis: How Diet, Probiotics, and Friendly Bacteria Help You Lose Weight and Heal Your Body and Mind with his wife Samantha Wallace.

 Andrew Stenberg is a faculty member at MUM, teaching and researching Maharishi Ayurveda approaches to health & happiness.

 He is a Maharishi AyurVeda (MAV) health practitioner and Vedic Health Educator.
 Andrew has had his own national MAV/MVAH practice in Australia since 1993 and has conducted over 11,000 MAV consultations.